Rivers-Project-2018/Sophie-River-Thames/README.md

 ![SophiesUpdate](https://github.com/Rivers-Project-2018/Sophie-River-Thames/blob/master/SophiesUpdate.png)

 I am dyslexic and it was discovered that I had a 'dyslexic moment'.
-The error seen in the Updated 39 day plot is due to human error; I typed the wrong coefficent into the code.
+The error seen in the Updated 39 day plot is due to human error; I typed the wrong coefficent into the code by accident.

 11th March: 39 day plot